veronicamarenco/VeraAnalytica/README.md

 ## My Background

-I've worked across **luxury goods, aerospace, and semiconductors**—industries where supply chain decisions directly impact margin, safety, and competitive advantage.
+I've worked across ** aerospace, and semiconductors**—industries where supply chain decisions directly impact margin, safety, and competitive advantage.

-I've watched Hermès planners miss seasonal luxury trends because their models treated demand like Walmart.
+I've watched planners miss builds because their models treated weren't rigourous enough to factor in more than 1 or 2 variables at a time.
 I've seen aerospace supply chain leaders struggle to explain $25M cost variances to skeptical CFOs.
 I've watched tech companies debate whether $50M supply chain modernization is worth the investment—without a unified financial model.

 **That's why I build these tools.**

-I speak the language of demand planners (they live with forecast errors), supply chain analysts (they drown in complexity), and CFOs/CIOs (they demand clarity).
-I understand that supply chain is complex, messy, and *human*—but that doesn't mean insights have to be opaque.
+I speak the language of engineers (they run on numbers), business leaders (they run on dollars), and the C-Suite (they run on credibility).
+I understand that supply chain is complex, messy, and *human*—but that doesn't mean insights have to be.

 I'm passionate about **data that's honest**.
 Not the data that tells the story you want to hear.
 The data that tells the story that's actually true.
 Because that's the only data worth acting on.